 - Check to See if You Qualify

-Before starting this process, you should check to see if your family qualifies for this program.
+Before starting this process, check to see if your family qualifies for reduced or free school meals.

-To qualify for reduced-price school meals, your family should fall within 185% of the federal poverty guidelines.
+To qualify for reduced-price school meals, your family would fall within 185% of the federal poverty guidelines.
 If you fall within 130% of that guideline, your children can enjoy their meals completely free!

-The way that this program is structured, American families don’t necessarily have to be living in poverty to enjoy the benefits of nutritious, guaranteed meals.
+The way that this program is structured, American families don’t necessarily have to be living in poverty to enjoy the benefits of regular nutritious meals.